tic-top/LoraCSE/README.md

 ## Instructions

-- Open the LoraCSE.ipynb notebook to access all the experiments that use the Lion optimizer.
+- Open the LoraCSE.ipynb notebook to access all the experiments.
 - Follow the instructions provided in each notebook to run the experiments and view the results.

 ## Performance